hashicorp/terraform-provider-google/website/docs/r/cloud_run_service.html.markdown

 * `port` -
   (Optional)
   Port number to access on the container.
 Number must be in the range 1 to 65535.
+  If not specified, defaults to the same value as container.ports[0].containerPort.

 * `service` -
   (Optional)